Kohkitos/data-cleaning-sharks/README.md

 - `unnamed 22` & `unnamed 23`: nan columns.

 Some of the columns are poorly written (for example, there is an space after the "Sex " column name) and have some inconsistencies on their name, so normalization of the column names is going to be a priority.

+## 2.2.
+Cleaning nan values
+General cleaning of nan and null values.